Suicide: The Hidden Tragedy Behind The Scenes of Casino Gambling

 Recently, we met with a potential client who was scheduled to arrive for treatment, but decided to sell his car instead and spend one last night at a casino trying to make his money back.
 He announced his intention to buy a gun a kill himself to his ex-wife.
 The casino involved was called to warn them they had a potential suicide but said they were unable to “help”.
 The result?
 Another body on the back elevator.
 Another person we could have helped.

 Is There Hope for People Struggling with a Gambling Addiction?

 Absolutely!
 The Florida House Experience has the most highly qualified, experienced and among best-known gambling specific therapists in the country.
-Under the leadership of Dick DiGregorio (Dick D), his partner, Sue Naversen, who have treated well over 1500 gamblers and dually diagnosed patients; and Arnie and Sheila Wexler, also world renowned marketers and educators in the field of pathological gambling, The Florida House Experience offers the prospect for a full and complete life of recovery.
+Under the leadership of Sue Naversen, who has treated well over 1500 gamblers and dually diagnosed patients; and Arnie and Sheila Wexler, also world-renowned marketers and educators in the field of pathological gambling, The Florida House Experience offers the prospect for a full and complete life of recovery.